Can You Still Make Money From Matched Betting?

 Final Thoughts

 If you are looking for a tax-free sideline earning opportunity, matched betting can certainly fit the bill.
-Done properly, it is risk free, and I have made around £3,000 from it myself (to date).
+Done properly it is risk free, and (as mentioned earlier) I have made around £3,000 from it myself.

 For reasons discussed in this blog post I don’t recommend matched betting as a substitute for a full-time job.
-If you need a sideline income or another string to your money-making portfolio, however, it can certainly fulfil that role.
+In these challenging times, however, if you need another tax-free string to your money-making bow, it can certainly perform that role.
 But be aware that the first few months are likely to be the most profitable.
 After that, as you run out of welcome offers (and are perhaps ‘gubbed’ by some bookies) it will get harder.

 As always, if you have any comments or questions about this post or matched betting more generally, please do leave them below.